Perth Modern School: Academic achievements

 Perth Modern students consistently perform well in the Western Australian Certificate of Education school rankings.
 Since 2016, the year 12 cohorts have produced the highest median ranking when compared to the rest of the schools in WA (refer table below).

 Since 2011, year 12 students' results in WA are reported as an Australian Tertiary Admission Rank.
 Perth Modern students achieved the highest all-time median ATAR score for Western Australia in 2018.
 The record was raised again by Perth Modern students in 2020.

+Since 2022, the School Curriculum and Standards Authority has stopped publishing median ATARs, but analysis by The West Australian using the number of subjects in which students receive awards has placed the school first in Western Australia in 2022 and 2023.